Corporate Governance

 TypeFixed remunerationShort-term incentiveMedium- and long-term incentive

-Persons to be paidMembers of the BoardMembers of the Board
+Persons to be paidDirectors of the BoardDirectors of the Board

-(excluding Outside Members of the Board)
+(excluding Outside Directors of the Board)

-Members of the Board
+Directors of the Board

-(excluding Outside Members of the Board)
+(excluding Outside Directors of the Board)

 Method of paymentMoneyMoneyShares and Money

-Time of paymentMonthlyPaid at a certain time after the Ordinary General Meeting of Shareholders each yearPaid upon the retirement of a Member of the Board
+Time of paymentMonthlyPaid at a certain time after the Ordinary General Meeting of Shareholders each yearDelivered and paid at a certain time after the end of each fiscal year

-Description・Paid based on the position and responsibilities.
+Description-Paid based on the position and responsibilities.

-・Utilizing the share benefit trust mechanism for officers, payments shall be made according to the total cumulative number of performance-linked points, which are linked to the achievement level of the mid-term management plan, and fixed points, which are for the purpose of holding shares to share stock value.
+-Utilizing the share benefit trust(Restricted Stock) mechanism for Officers, deliveries of shares and payments shall be made according to the number of points, which are linked to their positions in the Company and the achievement level of the mid-term management plan.

 3. Process for Determining Remuneration